antoniomgf1998/Portfolio/README.md

 &emsp;The bad results and the uncertainty about where they were coming from led us to ask Jeroen for advise.
 With him, we reached the conclusion of trying out simpler models changing the inputs, see [Neural Networks](#neural-networks) section.

+### Neural Networks

+## About NN approach

+&emsp;Due to the problems with the LSTM-RNN approach, we tried to start predicting

 ### Density Map Models

 &emsp;The final version of the model derived from the density map and images explained below can be found [here](https://github.com/antoniomgf1998/Portfolio/blob/master/DENSITYMAP/Density_grid_points-rounding.ipynb)